agonzalezro/botella/README.md

 Probably, while you were creating the bot in Slack you saw that you could define its profile pic and name, be original!

+**Note:** if for security reasons you prefer to set that API key as an environment variable you can use the environment variable `SLACK_KEY`.

 #### HTTP

 The HTTP adapter is more easy to setup, you just need to define a port where you want it to be listening: